 "A Certain Sense of Order" - a New Opera by Tick Tock

-More of Rebecca’s recent projects include the Royal Academy of Music Vocal Faculty Opera Scenes in May and the Royal Academy of Music Composition Festival in June.
+Rebecca particularly enjoyed the projects she was involved in during her time at the Royal Academy of Music.
 The Royal Academy of Music presented a variety of opera scenes in which she played the roles of Dido from Dido and Aeneas (Purcell), Mercedes from Carmen (Bizet) and Cornelia from Giulio Cesare in Egitto (Handel).
 Rebecca was the featured female soloist alongside baritone Julian Chou-Lambert for The Art of Chaos – Protest at Shoreditch Town Hall, in which she premiered new pieces by Academy composers along with songs by Roberta Flack and PJ Harvey.

 "The Art of Chaos - PROTEST" - Contemporary Showcase

 Rebecca rehearsing Laurence Morgan's piece "Go Go" with Laurence and the band, at The Ditch, Shoreditch Town Hall, 2017